One Dress

 “Laura!” said Mrs. Serratt.
 “Oh, child, I’ve been so worried.
 How could you go off and scare us like that!
 Deanna has been… DEANNA!
 She’s home!”

 I heard a door crash open and something – or someone – thud into the wall of the hallway of their house.
 “LAURA!
-You’re back!” shouted Deanna as she rounded the corner, catapulting herself into a giant hug with me.
+You’re back!” shouted Deanna as she rounded the corner, throwing herself into a giant hug with me.
 “Don’t ever do that again, silly girl!” she continued, giving me a kiss.
-Chaos ensued as both Deanna and her mother tried to talk at the same time and also hug me at the same time.
+Chaos ensued as both Deanna and her mother tried to talk and hug me, all at the same time.

 Once things calmed down, Mrs. Serratt said, “Your Dad came by the evening you left.
 He has been looking all over for you, and they have the police searching the desert.
 I explained to him what had happened, and he has talked to your mother, I know.
 You are going to have to go home to talk to them at the very least.
 I don’t know how that will go, but know this.
 You will always have a home with us if it comes down to that.
 And you can be who you are, whatever that ends up to be.”